The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from

 We provide in Figure \ref{fig:corr_grid} an overview of these and other trends by considering spectrally-resolved water lines at 2.9, 5, and 12.4~$\mu$m, and spectrally-unresolved water lines at 17 and 30~$\mu$m (from Spitzer-IRS), including the $M$-band spectrally-resolved CO lines for reference.
-The line luminosities in the figure are respectively as measured in: the low-$J$ $\nu=1-0$ CO lines \citep{banz22}, the three water lines around 2.9285~$\mu$m \citep{banz17}, the 5~$\mu$m stacked line (Figure \ref{fig: H2O_iSHELL_profiles_fit}), and the few prominent water features around 17.25~$\mu$m and 30.7~$\mu$m included in the plots in Appendix \ref{app: extra_plots}.
-In this work we do not re-analyze trends that have already been presented and discussed in previous work, but we find it useful to include the full grid of plots in Figure \ref{fig:corr_grid} to combine in one place tracers, samples, and trends that have been previously considered only separately, for future reference.
-In this section, we briefly describe the general trends and any notable differences between different tracers, and remark that a comprehensive view of this kind will be increasingly valuable in future work to correctly interpret individual spectra and small samples from JWST observations within the broader context of the global structure and evolution of molecular gas in inner disks (see guidelines in Section \ref{sec: guidelines}).
+All the line flux measurements included in this figure are reported in Appendix \ref{app: fluxes}.
+The line luminosity for each row of plots in the figure is respectively as measured in: the low-$J$ $v=1-0$ CO lines \citep{banz22}, the three water lines around 2.9285~$\mu$m \citep{banz17}, the 5~$\mu$m stacked line (Figure \ref{fig: H2O_iSHELL_profiles_fit}), the 12.396~$\mu$m line (Figure \ref{fig: H2O_VISIR_profiles_fit}), and the few prominent water features around 17.25~$\mu$m and 30.7~$\mu$m included in the plots in Appendix \ref{app: extra_plots}.
+In this work we do not re-analyze correlations that have already been presented and discussed in previous work, but we find it useful to include the full grid of plots in Figure \ref{fig:corr_grid} to combine in one place tracers, samples, and trends that have been previously considered only separately, for future reference.
+In this section, we briefly describe the general trends and any notable differences between different tracers, and remark that a comprehensive view of this kind will be increasingly valuable in future work to correctly interpret individual spectra and samples from JWST observations within the broader context of the global structure and evolution of molecular gas in inner disks (see guidelines in Section \ref{sec: guidelines}).

-CO lines provide the highest detection rates in molecular lines tracing inner disks \citep[e.g.][]{salyk11,brown13,vdplas15}, and a fundamental reference to interpret other molecular tracers.
-Therefore, each datapoint in Figure \ref{fig:corr_grid} is classified according to the kinematic shape of its CO line using a line shape parameter $S$ = FW10\%/FW75\% (the ratio of the line width at 10\% and 75\% of the peak flux): ``triangular" lines with $S > 2.5$ (with broad wings and a much narrower line center, associated to disk+wind emission) and double-peak lines with $S < 2.5$ \citep[with typical line profiles associated to purely Keplerian disk emission; see more on the definition and discussion of the line shape parameter in][]{banz22}.
+Since CO lines provide the highest detection rates in molecular lines tracing inner disks \citep[e.g.][]{salyk11,brown13,vdplas15} and a fundamental reference to interpret other molecular tracers, each datapoint in Figure \ref{fig:corr_grid} is classified according to the kinematic shape of its CO line using a line shape parameter $S$ = FW10\%/FW75\% (the ratio of the line width at 10\% and 75\% of the peak flux).
+Lines identified as ``triangular" have $S > 2.5$ (with broad wings and a much narrower line center, associated to disk+wind emission) and double-peak lines have $S < 2.5$ \citep[with typical line profiles associated to purely Keplerian, symmetric disk emission; see more on the definition and discussion of the line shape parameter in][]{banz22}.